-Match Committee: Last week's goalscoring hero Manny Muscat won't play this weekend for Wellington - he's in Melbourne awaiting the birth of his first child.
+Last week’s goalscoring hero Manny Muscat won’t play this weekend for Wellington – he’s in Melbourne awaiting the birth of his first child.
 Vince Lia, who is the obvious replacement for him at right-back, is still struggling with a knee injury.

 That opens the door for a potential Hyundai A-League debut for Cameron Lindsay, the 19-year-old utility who only signed for the club earlier in the season.
 Nick Ward (ankle) is a touch-and-go proposition.